bangadang/stackIT/FS25/Dataengineering.md

 	- deduplicate the data/ attributes

 ### data cleansing
-- part of the ETL process, which recgonizes and eliminiates inconsistencies, contradictions and errors in the data in order to i mprove quality
+- part of the ETL process, which recgonizes and eliminiates inconsistencies, contradictions and errors in the data in order to improve quality
-- takes up a
+- takes up about 80% of the total workload in data warehouse projects
+- standardization and normalization of the data
+	- setting datepatterns, unify currencies, normalize

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNDI1MjE4OSwtMjYyMzU2ODI0LDcwND
-g4NTg0NiwxNDg4NTA3Nzg5LC0xMDg1NDQ3MTU3LC0xMTc3NzIw
-OTY2LDIyMjg4NDA1OSw3MTk1MzYxMTgsMzI2ODY0NTg4LDE5MD
-g3MzE4ODEsMjEzMzk1NDUyMCwyOTgyMzEwODQsNzA5ODM3ODld
-fQ==
+eyJoaXN0b3J5IjpbLTE1MTMxMjU5ODYsLTI2MjM1NjgyNCw3MD
+Q4ODU4NDYsMTQ4ODUwNzc4OSwtMTA4NTQ0NzE1NywtMTE3Nzcy
+MDk2NiwyMjI4ODQwNTksNzE5NTM2MTE4LDMyNjg2NDU4OCwxOT
+A4NzMxODgxLDIxMzM5NTQ1MjAsMjk4MjMxMDg0LDcwOTgzNzg5
+XX0=
 -->